Fairfield County Auditor

 Dr. Beery, a practicing physician in Lancaster for 50 years, operated his office inside this home in addition to serving as a physician at the private Park Street Hospital.
 The private hospital operated from 1907 to 1915 and often served the more wealthy citizens.

-Pictured: (left to right) Portrait of Dr. George O. Beery; Dr. George and Gabrielle Beery standing for a photograph at 108 N. High St.
+Pictured: Dr. George O. Beery and Gabrielle Beery at 108 N. High St.

 The Beery's daughter, Marian, married John F. Furniss in this home on Nov.
 16, 1926, with 150 guests in attendance for the ceremony and luncheon reception.

-Marian Beery Fruniss was one of the founding members of the Fairfield County Heritage Association.
+Marian Beery Furniss was one of the founding members of the Fairfield County Heritage Association.

 Dr. Beery died at 71 on Jan.
 25, 1941, after a heart ailment and failing health for about a year.
 Gabrielle Beery sold this home to Phil R. Peters and Russell Rising on May 6, 1941.

-Coincidentally one of the original signers of the petition to organize the local Red Cross chapter was Elizabeth Mccracken, who resided in this home from 1893 to 1901.
+Coincidentally one of the original signers of the petition to organize the local Red Cross chapter was Elizabeth Maccracken, who resided in this home from 1893 to 1901.

 The Peters and Risings sold the property in 1951 to Roi DeLancy, who rented the building as office and apartment space.
 One tenant was prominent physician Dr. John W. Edwards.